 Opt for herbal teas, such as – ginger, basil, oregano, thyme, etc.

-There is no doubt that without a problem you could feel better, or reduce your temperature, being at home and using the natural ways, but do not forget that those sometime are not enough, so know when to consult a doctor.
+There is no doubt that without a problem you could feel better, or reduce your temperature, being at home and using the natural ways, but do not forget that that sometimes is not enough, so know when to consult a doctor.

 When to Visit a Doctor?

-Normal temperature of human body is 37 C°, while body temperature, when you have a fever, is ranging from 37.5 to 38.3 C°.
-This is still normal, and can be treated at home.
-But once, temperature goes over 39 or 40 C°, those are instant signs, that you might want to call a doctor, and see what to do.
+The normal temperature of the human body is 37 C°, while body temperature, when you have a fever, is ranging from 37.5 to 38.3 C°.
+This is still normal and can be treated at home.
+But once, the temperature goes over 39 or 40 C°, those are instant signs, that you might want to call a doctor, and see what to do.
 Also if you feel drowsy, fuzzy, dehydrated or you have problems eating at all, you are better off seeing a doctor, as that might be a sign that more serious condition is about to occur.

 Having a fever is not pleasant at all, we agree on that.
 The feeling of fatigue and burning that you have, is for sure not something you want to experience.
 But as we know, our body has different and sometimes even strange ways, of dealing with issues and threats.
 Considering this high temperature is actually a good sign for you that your body is functioning normally and trying to fight.
 Opting for medications is a possible way, but unless necessary, you should not do it.

 You are better off, with natural ways to feel make yourself feel more comfortable with the condition.
 In the end, do not take this for granted, so if you feel any other sign that might not be normal, call a doctor, talk to him and see what you should do.
 Even if it is nothing, it is better to prevent it now, then to cure it later.